 Circumcision.
 Circumcision (see Risk Factors) is generally used if the cancer is only on the foreskin.

 Penectomy.
-The surgical removal of part or all of the penis is the most common and effective procedure to treat penile cancer that has grown inside of the penis.
-A partial penectomy is usually performed when the cancerous tissue and a 2 cm margin of healthy tissue can be removed while leaving enough length of the penis for the patient to urinate naturally.
+This is the surgical removal of part or all of the penis.
+It is the most common and effective procedure to treat penile cancer that has grown inside of the penis.
+Because this is disfiguring surgery, it is important to determine whether it is needed or if removing only the tumor is possible.
+If a penectomy is needed to treat the cancer effectively, a partial rather than total penectomy is a better option if the cancerous tissue and a 2 cm margin of healthy tissue can be removed while leaving enough length of the penis for the patient to urinate naturally.
 When this is not possible, a total penectomy is performed, which is the removal of the entire penis.
 The surgeon will tunnel the urinary tract underneath the scrotum, requiring the patient to urinate in a sitting position.

 Lymph node dissection.
 Removal of the lymph nodes in the groin and/or pelvis is often performed to find out the stage (see Diagnosis) or to treat penile cancer.
-Removing the lymph nodes when the cancer has spread to the lymph nodes but not anywhere else can get rid of the cancer.
+This is done even if there are no signs that the cancer has spread to the lymph nodes.
+If the groin lymph nodes are larger before surgery, then surgery to remove these lymph nodes is generally more extensive.
+While removing groin lymph nodes on both sides is common, removing deeper lymph nodes in the pelvis is generally only done if cancer is found in groin lymph nodes.
+Removing the lymph nodes when the cancer has spread to the lymph nodes but not anywhere else can get rid of the cancer and lymph node surgery can increase the likelihood of cure.
 However, when the lymph nodes in both the groin and the pelvis are removed on the same side of the body, there is often severe swelling called lymphedema in the leg on that side of the body.
 This can cause discomfort and infections that often come back.
 When making such a treatment decision, you and your doctor should carefully weigh the benefits of removing any cancer that may have spread to lymph nodes with the risk of side effects from the surgery.